The most celebrated holiday in the world is Christmas, observed by billions across the globe regardless of religion or nationality.

 2. New Year’s Day (January 1)

-3. Eid al-Fitr
+3. Eid al-Fitr (Varies by Year)

-Celebrated by Muslims globally at the end of Ramadan.
+A major Islamic holiday celebrated at the end of Ramadan.

-4. Chinese New Year (Varies: January/February)
+4. Chinese New Year (January–February)

-5. Diwali (Varies: October/November)
+5. Diwali (October–November)

-Celebrated with lights, fireworks, sweets, and prayers.
+Celebrated with lamps, fireworks, sweets, and prayers.
+One of the most searched festivals globally.

-6. Easter (Varies: March/April)
+6. Easter (March–April)

-Celebrates the resurrection of Jesus Christ.
+A Christian holiday celebrating the resurrection of Jesus Christ.

 8. Halloween (October 31)

-Known for costumes, trick-or-treating, and spooky decorations.
+Known for costumes, parties, and trick-or-treating.

 9. Valentine’s Day (February 14)

-10. Holi (Varies: March)
+10. Holi (March)

 A colorful Hindu festival marking the arrival of spring.